flatcar-archive/flatcar-docs/etcd/getting-started-with-etcd.md

 # Getting started with etcd

-etcd is an open-source distributed key value store that provides shared configuration and service discovery for Container Linux clusters. etcd runs on each machine in a cluster and gracefully handles leader election during network partitions and the loss of the current leader.
+etcd is an open-source distributed key value store that provides shared configuration and service discovery for CoreOS Container Linux clusters. etcd runs on each machine in a cluster and gracefully handles leader election during network partitions and the loss of the current leader.

 Application containers running on your cluster can read and write data into etcd.
 Common examples are storing database connection details, cache settings, feature flags, and more.
 This guide will walk you through a basic example of reading and writing to etcd then proceed to other features like TTLs, directories and watching a prefix.
-This guide is way more fun when you've got at least one Container Linux machine up and running &mdash; try it on [Amazon EC2](../os/booting-on-ec2.md) or locally with [Vagrant](../os/booting-on-vagrant.md).
+This guide is way more fun when you've got at least one CoreOS Container Linux machine up and running &mdash; try it on [Amazon EC2](../os/booting-on-ec2.md) or locally with [Vagrant](../os/booting-on-vagrant.md).

 <a class="btn btn-default" href="learning/api.html">Complete etcd API Docs</a>

 The [version 3 series is the current edition of etcd][etcd3-blog].
-Version 3 etcd binaries are *not* included in the Container Linux filesystem.
+Version 3 etcd binaries are *not* included in the CoreOS Container Linux filesystem.
 Instead, etcd is distributed in a container fetched by an included system service.
-Read on below in [setting up etcd][setup-internal-anchor] and see the [etcd on Container Linux FAQ][os-faq] for more details on etcd v3 in a container on Container Linux.
+Read on below in [setting up etcd][setup-internal-anchor] and see the [etcd on CoreOS Container Linux FAQ][os-faq] for more details on etcd v3 in a container on CoreOS Container Linux.

 ## Setting up etcd

-Container Linux's `etcd-member.service` systemd unit knows how to fetch and run the current etcd v3.x container image, providing etcd v3 without requiring the binary to be present in every default OS installation.
+CoreOS Container Linux's `etcd-member.service` systemd unit knows how to fetch and run the current etcd v3.x container image, providing etcd v3 without requiring the binary to be present in every default OS installation.

 etcd v3 startup can be configured at a new node's first boot with a [Container Linux Config][cl-configs].